semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

   * If there's a code pattern in the codebase that matches the vulnerability definition, the finding is flagged as **reachable**.
       * A finding is **always reachable** if the only way to fix the vulnerability is to upgrade the dependency.
 Semgrep strongly recommends upgrading the dependencies involved for these findings.
-      * A finding is **conditionally reachable** if Semgrep finds a way to reach it when scanning your code when certain conditions are met.
+      * A finding is **conditionally reachable** if the vulnerability can be exploited when specific conditions are met.
+Semgrep Supply Chain can determine if the vulnerability is reachable, but such findings require manual review to determine whether those conditions have been met.
-  * If you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as **unreachable**.
+  * If Semgrep Supply Chain determines that you either don't use the vulnerable library package imported or you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as **unreachable**.
-  * If Semgrep Supply Chain determines that you use a vulnerable version of a dependency, but Semgrep Supply Chain doesn't have a relevant reachability rule, it flags the finding as **undetermined**; this is most common with vulnerabilities discovered before May 2022 or vulnerabilities with lower severity levels.
+  * If Semgrep Supply Chain determines that you use a vulnerable version of a dependency, but Semgrep Supply Chain doesn't have a relevant reachability rule, it flags the finding as **no reachability analysis**.

 * **lockfile-only languages**: For **[lockfile-only](/semgrep-supply-chain/glossary/#lockfile-only-rules)** languages, Semgrep Supply Chain's performance is comparable to that of [GitHub's Dependabot](https://github.com/dependabot).
 Semgrep Supply Chain generates these findings by checking the dependency's version listed in your lockfile or manifest against a list of versions with known vulnerabilities, but it does not run reachability analysis.
 Because Semgrep Supply Chain doesn't run reachability analysis, it can't determine whether the vulnerability is reachable.
-Such vulnerabilities are, therefore, flagged as **undetermined**.
+Such vulnerabilities are, therefore, flagged as **no reachability analysis**.

 Specific dependency and code match findings are called **usages**.
 Semgrep AppSec Platform groups all usages together by vulnerability.
 For each vulnerability, the UI also displays